 Oral contraceptives, commonly known as birth control pills, are most frequently used to prevent pregnancy.
 Oral contraceptives are also used for the treatment for acne, regulation of the menstrual cycle, and to help ease premenstrual symptoms.
 Oral contraceptives contain certain hormones which cause changes in the women’s reproductive system in order to prevent pregnancy.

 We compare our prices to make sure we offer you the lowest prices and best value.

 Written by Patrick Moser, FNP-BC

 Information last reviewed 07/31/19

 Sprintec is a combined oral contraceptive, or birth control pill.
 It contains a combination of synthetic versions of the female hormones estrogen (ethinyl estradiol) and progesterone (norgestimate).
 Each pack of Sprintec contains both active blue tablets and white placebo tablets to help you remember when you need to start your next pack.

 The estrogen and progesterone in Sprintec perform three actions in order to prevent pregnancy:

-When taken correctly, Sprintec is more than 99% effective at preventing pregnancy.
-This means that fewer than one woman out of 100 women who use Sprintec for contraception will get pregnant in one year.
-However, your risk for pregnancy may increase if you miss pills or forget to take the pills at the same time each day.
-Other forms of birth control, such as the IUD and implant, may be more effective than Sprintec.
+When taken correctly, Sprintec prevents pregnancy with 99% effectiveness.
+Therefore, less than one woman out of 100 women using Sprintec for contraception will become pregnant in a year.
+However, your risk of becoming pregnant may increase if you miss pills or forget to take the pills at the same time each day.
+Alternative forms of contraception, such as the intrauterine device (IUD) and implant, may be more effective than Sprintec.

 A pack of Sprintec contains both active tablets and placebos.
 The active pills are coloured blue, whereas the placebos are white.
 The placebo pills do not have any active ingredients or effects and are only included to help you keep track of when to restart the active pills after your period.